 - Nuts: Try sunflower seed butter or chickpea flour as safe options.

-- Dairy: Almond milk, oat milk, or coconut yogurt work well in recipes.
+- Dairy: Almond, oat, or coconut yogurt works well in recipes.

 - Gluten: Quinoa, rice pasta, or buckwheat provide gluten-free alternatives.

-When you go to parties, tell the hosts about your food limits early.
+Tell the hosts about your food limits early when you go to parties.
 Always check food labels, even for packaged items.
 Carry emergency medicine if you need it.
-Planning ahead keeps you safe from bad choices.
+Planning keeps you safe from bad choices.

 Apps for allergies or talking to a dietitian can help with substitutions.
-With time, you’ll get good at balancing safety and nutrition.
-This lets you join in on social events without risking your health.
+With time, you’ll become skilled at balancing safety and nutrition, allowing you to participate in social events without risking your health.

 Incorporating Physical Activity with Nutrition

-Your workout routine gets better when you pair it with the right food.
-The Connection Between Diet and Exercise shows how your body uses energy and recovers.
+Pair your workout with the right food for more effectiveness.
+Your body uses energy and recovers, as seen in the connection between diet and exercise.
 Eating the right foods before and after helps a lot.

 Eat a mix of carbs and protein before you work out.
-Try a banana with peanut butter or whole-grain toast with eggs.
+Have bananas with peanut butter or whole grain toast with eggs.
 These give you energy without making you feel heavy.

-After working out, eat more protein to fix muscles and carbs to refill energy.
-A smoothie with Greek yogurt and spinach or a quinoa bowl with grilled chicken is great.
+After working out, eat more protein to strengthen muscles and carbs to replenish energy.
+A yummy drink made with Greek yogurt and spinach or a bowl with quinoa and grilled chicken are nice options.
 Eat within 30-60 minutes for the best effect.

 - Pre-workout: Light snacks like oatmeal or a turkey wrap.